Pfizer coronavirus vaccine could be cleared by mid-December following release of data showing it is more than 90 percent effective

 In talking about multiple vaccine candidates, officials with Operation Warp Speed, the government initiative designed to expedite development of vaccines and therapeutics, have repeatedly projected having 100 million doses available by the end of the year, and 600 million to 700 million doses by March or April.
 That does not ensure that all those vaccine candidates will be proven safe and effective.
 Along with Pfizer and Moderna, several other companies are working on coronavirus vaccines.

-The challenges in distributing the Pfizer vaccine, which must be stored at ultracold temperatures of minus-70 degrees Celsius (minus-74 Fahrenheit) can’t be overstated.
+The challenges in distributing the Pfizer vaccine, which must be stored at ultracold temperatures of minus-70 degrees Celsius (minus-94 Fahrenheit) can’t be overstated.

 “It’s a nontrivial thing to distribute tens of millions of doses, and it has to be given twice,” said John Moore, a virologist at Weill Cornell Medicine.
 “We won’t be going to motor-biker rallies in the foreseeable future.”